adsabs/adsabs.github.io/help/libraries/_posts/2016-03-22-legacy-importing.md

 <u><b>ATTENTION</b>: the following rules are used to import your libraries into the new interface</u>

   1. **All the libraries you own** will be imported, and created with their 'Name' and 'Description' from ADS Classic.
 Entries for all bibcodes for each library will be created also.
+However, notes attached to individual entries within a library will not be imported and are not supported in the new ADS.
   2. If you have a library in the new ADS with the same name, it will **merge** the documents from your ADS Classic library into the new ADS; **the new ADS takes precedent**.
   3. You can repeat this process as many times as you wish, but must keep in mind the actions of 2. and 3.
   4. You **cannot undo** your import, you must delete a library and re-import if you make a mistake.